 A clean driving history has numerous money-saving and other benefits.
 How do you know if those points are still on your record?
 The easiest way is to periodically check your driving record.

 A driving record, or motor vehicle report (MVR), is a public record of your driving history.
-Offences stay on your driving record for three or ten years.
-How long depends on the offence and the state you live.
+Offenses stay on your driving record for 3 or 10 years.
+How long depends on the offense and the state you live.
 Your driving record includes:

 - Identifying information, like name, sex, and address

 - License number, classification, status, and expiration date